asingh272024S/asingh272024S.github.io/docs/index.md

 This tool is especially useful if you're considering a double major or switching fields.
 It allows you to compare different paths and determine the best course of action for your academic journey.

 ## Course Registration
 Course Registration is a feature you will encounter many times during your tenure at Virginia Tech.
 Here you can view, add, and drop courses to your schedule.
 You can also view your schedule as a whole.
-The link titled "Course Registration and Schedule Menu" will get you to this menu.
+The link titled "Course Registration and Schedule Menu" will take you to this menu.

 ![Screenshot 2025-03-25 113600](https://hackmd.io/_uploads/rJ7uTSxTJl.png)

-The image above is what you should see once you click on the a
+The image above reflects what you should see once you click on the aforementioned link.

-formentioned link.
 We will look at the most important links below.

 ### Timetable of Classes
 Timetable is an incredibly powerful tool.
-Despite the outdated GUI, the timetable of classes will show you:
+Despite the outdated Graphical User Interface (GUI), the timetable of classes will show you:
-* All available class sections for a specific class during a semester.
+* All available class sections for a specific class during a semester
 * Class requirements and prerequisites
 * Location, meeting times, exam times, credit hours

-* All items above stand to be searchable by Term, Pathways, Subject, Course Number, Course Request Number (CRN), and Course Modality
+You can search the above by Term, Pathways, Subject, Course Number, Course Request Number (CRN), and Course Modality.

 ![image](https://hackmd.io/_uploads/B1_oCymaJx.png)